-Several actions were identified that embody the strategies listed above.
-The following table identifies who has responsibility for the action, within what timeframe the action should be carried out and where resourcing might come from where infrastructure installation is required.
+Several actions were identified that embody the strategies listed opposite.

+The following tables identify who has responsibility for the action, within what timeframe the action should be carried out and where resourcing might come from where infrastructure installation is required.